tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 - **community research**

 ```
-you're an expert in realestate investing, give me detailed outline on the Cityscape neighborhood in Calgary with the following questions:
+you're an expert in realestate investing, give me detailed outline on the Hotchkiss neighborhood in Calgary with the following questions:
 - what are nearby amenities, attractions?
 - when was the houses were commonly built?
 - what are the common building type?